Setting Up a Jira Zendesk Integration Bidirectionally

 Step 4 – Configure Your Connection to Determine What Gets Shared

 When Exalate synchronizes items, it copies data from the fields on one side of the connection to those on the other.
-Often it is obvious which fields should match the other side.
-You can customize the mappings as you see fit.
+You can also set specific values for synchronized tickets, or use advanced programming logic to fill in the information.

 Click the edit connection icon.
 You’ll see four tabs on the next screen with “Rules” selected by default, along with “Triggers”, “Statistics” and “Info”.